 Season 1 of Bel-Air will start streaming on Peacock on 13 February 2022.

 Image: Courtesy @belairpeacock/Instagram

-Originally aired on CBS, the popular American sitcom How I Met Your Mother (2005-2014) revolves around Ted Mosby (Josh Radnor) as he “recounts to his children the events that led him to meet their mother.”
+Originally aired on CBS, the popular American sitcom How I Met Your Mother (2005-2014) revolved around Ted Mosby (Josh Radnor) as he recounted the events that led him to meet their mother to his children.

 You can watch the trailer here.

 Frasier (1993-2004) — a sitcom spin-off from the TV series Cheers — is set to get a revival show, which will be released in 2022.

 The upcoming revival series will be produced by CBS studios in association with Grammnet Productions and streamed on Paramount+.
 Although not much is known about the plot of the upcoming show, Kelsey Grammer, in a candid chat with New York TV station NBC 4, shared that the reboot show won’t be set in Seattle and that his character is “rich beyond his dreams.”

 Meanwhile, Deadline reported that Grammer will reprise his popular role, but it’s yet to be confirmed if the rest of the original cast members will return to the 2022 series.
 The 1993 sitcom revolved around radio psychiatrist-cum-radio host Dr Frasier Crane, who returned to his hometown Seattle.

 A screen grab from the original series.
 Image: Courtesy IMDb